redhat-best-practices-for-k8s/test-network-function/README.md

 It will run the `"OPERATOR_STATUS"` tests (as defined in `testconfigure.yml`) against an etcd operator, and the `"PRIVILEGED_POD"` and `"PRIVILEGED_ROLE"` tests against an nginx container.

-A more extensive example of these sections is provided in [example/example_config.yaml](example/example_config.yaml)
+A more extensive example of all these sections is provided in [example/example_config.yaml](example/example_config.yaml)

+### certifiedcontainerinfo and certifiedoperatorinfo

+The `certifiedcontainerinfo` and `certifiedoperatorinfo` sections contain information about CNFs and Operators that are to be checked for certification status on Red Hat catalogs.

 ## Test Output